thosgood/this-weeks-finds/markdown/week9.md

 one can work things out in detail, and not just argue about generalities.

-3) Unique determination of an inner product by adjointness relations in the algebra of quantum observables, by Alan D. Rendall, Max-Planck-Institut fuer Astrophysik preprint.
+3) "Unique determination of an inner product by adjointness relations in the algebra of quantum observables", by Alan D. Rendall, Max-Planck-Institut fuer Astrophysik preprint.

 I had known Rendall from his work on the perturbative expansion of the time evolution operators in classical general relativity.
 He became